Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 [^definitive-score-deep-evaluation]: The determined score, quality, or strength evaluated by the [algorithm's](#the-algorithm) deep evaluation process[^deep-evaluation].
 Used if two hands compared have the same rank when comparing.

-[^deep-evaluation]: The [algorithm's](#the-algorithm) process to get a hand's score[^definitive-score-deep-evaluation] when dealing with ties.
+[^deep-evaluation]: The [algorithm's](#the-algorithm) process to get a hand's score when dealing with ties.
 The hand is turned into an integer vector representing only its values, discarding its suits, and sorting this vector result.
 The vector is sorted by [frequency of appearance](https://dictionary.cambridge.org/us/dictionary/english/frequency), and then by value.
 The sorted vector then undergoes bitwise shifting operations to obtain a numerical value.
 This numerical value is the hand's definitive score when compared agaisnt another hand of similar rank.
 The larger numerical value 'wins' in the comparison.

 [^poker-ranks-table]: 1 is regarded as the "weakest" rank score, and 10 is regarded as the "strongest" rank score.
                       *Suit and Value Denotion*